replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 ![Preflight Checks](/images/guides/kots/preflight.png)

-You should now be on the version history page, which will show the initial version that was check deployed.
+You should now be on the version history page, which will show the initial version that was deployed.
 Later, we'll come back to this page to deploy an update to the application.

 ![Dashboard](/images/guides/kots/dashboard.png)